 This amount should be adjusted to your own weight but 210 to 420mg is what you should be aiming to consume if you want to reap the benefits of coffee as a pre-workout drink.

-For those who don’t drink coffee regularly, however, start with lower dosages and work your way up.
+For those who don’t drink coffee regularly, start with lower dosages and work your way up.

 Caffeine can have some nasty side-effects, everyone is individual and the best dosage for each person varies, so take time to experiment.

 Some of you may be night owls and not early birds.
-Coffee as a pre-workout drink in the later stages of the day isn’t recommended as caffeine stays in your system for four to six hours after consumption; this could lead to an inability to sleep.
+Coffee as a pre-workout later in the day isn’t recommended as caffeine stays in your system for four to six hours after consumption; this could lead to an inability to sleep.

-Sleep is massively important for recovery and should not be sacrificed for a boost in performance, instead switch to morning workouts if you do want the boost or don’t have it at all.
+Sleep is massively important for recovery and should not be sacrificed for a boost in performance.
+If you can switch to earlier or even morning workouts if you do want the boost from coffee or caffeine.